Eddy Planckaert

-Eddy Planckaert (born 22 September 1958 in Nevele) is a former professional road racing cyclist from Belgium.
+Eddy Planckaert (born 22 September 1958) is a Belgian former professional road racing cyclist.
 In 1988, Planckaert enjoyed perhaps his best year by capturing the green jersey (points competition) at the 1988 Tour de France and winning the Tour of Flanders.
 In 1990, he won Paris–Roubaix, his second monumental classic, with the closest finish in the race's history beating Canadian Steve Bauer by less than a cm.
 A strong sprinter, Planckaert is one of the riders with stage wins at all three cycling Grand Tours.

 Eddy Planckaert is the brother of fellow cyclists Willy and Walter Planckaert.
 Eddy is also the uncle of Jo Planckaert and the father of Francesco Planckaert.
 More than 10 years after his cycling career, the former racer got back into the public eye with a long running reality TV show about his family life, on Vtm.

 After the 2016 Paris–Roubaix, Planckaert declared that second-placed Tom Boonen should have made a deal with eventual winner Mathew Hayman in order to fix the race and let Boonen win.